sarvjeets/irun/README.md

 # irun

-This script allows you to run commands from a file in an interactive way.
+This script allows you to interactively run shell commands from a file.

 ## Installation
 This script depends on [tmux](https://github.com/tmux/tmux) and